adrienlucbert/thuas-game-programming-gold2/README.md

 # Procedural Generation

-This is the second gold achievements for the Maths & Physics class in THUAS' Game Development & Simulation minor.
+This is the second gold achievements for the Game Programming class in THUAS' Game Development & Simulation minor.

 ## Instructions